 To be sure, no one blames the museums for any such thing.
 Notwithstanding the raw materials, high or low carbon content, all the swords of the period, including Ulfberhts, are rare collectibles worthy of being exhibited.
 However, the fact is that some of the blades that bear the name Ulfberht are inferior as compared to others with the same name.

-Now the word fake in the headline of the present post presupposes that blacksmiths who produced inferior Ulfberht blades 1000 years ago were aware of their inferiority (since they could not ignore the inferiority of the raw materials).
+Blacksmiths who produced inferior Ulfberht blades 1000 years ago seem to have been aware of their inferiority (since they could not ignore the inferiority of the raw materials).
 When they put the same distinctive mark on swords that were more brittle, they in fact caused them to appear more valuable by pretence.
 If so, according to Collins definition, they faked Ulfberhts.